7 Reasons for pre-emergent failure.

 Irrigation timing – Do I have to water in my pre-emergent herbicide immediately?

-Liquid pre-emergent herbicides need to be watered in to reach the soil.
-However, with some of these there is some degree of leeway.
+You need to water in liquid pre-emergent herbicides to reach the soil.
+However, with some of these, there is some degree of leeway.
 For example.
-Specticle® has a 21 day window for watering in.
+Specticle herbicide® has a 21-day window for watering in.

 Reasons for herbicide failure – 7

-Organic amendments – can humic acid effect my pre-emergent herbicide?
+Organic amendments – can humic acid affect my pre-emergent herbicide?

-Using certain products with pre-emergent herbicides such as Barricade® or Specticle® could in fact be a reason for herbicide failure.
+If you use some proucts with pre-emergent herbicides such as Barricade® or Specticle®, it can affect the results you get and be a reason for herbicide failure.
 Let me explain further.

 Both soil type and organic matter influence pre-emergent behaviour.
-For example work by Tielen in 2010, has shown that higher organic matter content results in a lower herbicide efficacy for Frontier (dimethenamid-P) for three weed species (chickweed, groundsel and summergrass).
-This was most likely due to organic matter content and its influence on soil sorption.
+For example, work by Tielen in 2010, shows that higher organic matter content results in a lower herbicide efficacy for Frontier (dimethenamid-P) for three weed species (chickweed, groundsel and summergrass).
+This is likely due to organic matter content and its influence on soil sorption.
 Sorption is based on factors such as the amount and quality of soil organic carbon, texture, pH, and soil moisture

-Many labels of pre-emergent products recommend using activated charcoal to neutralize pre-emergent herbicides.
+Many labels of pre-emergent products recommend the use of activated charcoal to neutralize pre-emergent herbicides.
 For example, with Specticle®, activated charcoal has been shown to deactivate this if applied within several days of application.

-As some products marketed in Australia contain activated charcoal or are marketed as fertilizers coated with an organic material.
+Some products available in Australia contain activated charcoal or are marketed as fertilizers coated with an organic material.
 This raises a question.
 Can these reduce the performance of pre-emergent herbicides?
-This includes products like prodiamine (Barricade®), indazaflam (Specticle®) and oxadiazon (Oxafert®)?
+This includes products like prodiamine (Barricade®), indazaflam (Specticle®) and oxadiazon (Oxafert®).

 One such product is Humic DG®.
 To quote ”contains highly oxidized carbon and organic acids that, in close association with certain classes of pre-emergent herbicides, may interfere with their efficacy.
 These results show that the application rate of herbicides should be adjusted to account for within-field variation in soil organic matter”.